 When complete in 2026, the Expiatory Temple of the Holy Family, will - at 566-ft high - be the world's tallest church.
 With eight of its eighteen vegetable-like towers complete, it is already one of the world's most extraordinary buildings.
 Some have found it preposterous.
 For George Orwell it was "one of the most hideous buildings in the world", while Salvador Dalí thought it had a "terrifying and edible beauty" and "should be kept under a glass dome."
 In recent years, its ingenious design and construction has fascinated architects researching advanced methods of construction.
 Gaudí did without a computer, but he had God on his side.

-How to visit: Open daily (9am to between 6pm and 8pm), entry from €15.
+: Open daily (9am to between 6pm and 8pm), entry from €15.
 Tickets pay for building works.
 Only one of the eight completed towers has a lift that goes both up and down; arrive early to avoid queues.
 Dress properly or modestly.

 8. Empire State Building